srimply/blog/_posts/2016-06-09-NUS Second Year Second Semester in Review.md

 Module structure is mostly based on IVLE quizzes, tutorial attendance, tutorial participation, midterms and finals.
 Important tip for this module is to be consistent.
 And the lecturer did make sure we are consistent by giving online quizzes each week and tutorials on alternate weeks.

+Cheatsheets I used for the mid-terms are [here](https://drive.google.com/open?id=0BwSVKyZQM1obZ0RWQkJGYUlLOVE).

+Cheatsheets I used for the final exams are [here](https://drive.google.com/open?id=0BwSVKyZQM1oba2UyN2QzRFVRaVU).

 Difficulty (out of 5): ☆☆☆

 Grade Obtained: B+